George Sondes, 1st Earl of Feversham: Life

 On the outbreak of the First English Civil War, he was named a deputy lieutenant for Kent, and was on the royalist committee for the county in 1643.
 As a result, he suffered greatly in his estate, and was imprisoned from 1645, first in Upnor Castle and then in the Tower of London.
 He was released from the Tower in May 1650, but not finally discharged until 25 June following, after compounding for his estate by a payment of £3,350.
 On his release, he began rebuilding Lees Court from the plans of Inigo Jones.

-Whilst both were youths, one of Sondes' sons killed another in 1655.
+Whilst both were youths, one of Sondes' sons killed the other in 1655.
 Freeman, the youngest murdered his elder brother George whilst he was asleep in his bed.
 Freeman was taken to Maidstone to be tried before the Assizes.
 He was convicted and executed for the crime at Pennendenheath a fortnight after the crime.
-The body was then laid to rest in the church of Bersted.
+The body was then laid to rest in the church of Bearsted.

 Sondes was blamed for moral remissness.
 He had failed (it was said) to continue the endowment of Throwley free school as purposed by his father, had improperly executed the will of his father-in-law, Sir Ralph Freeman, and had generally mismanaged his sons' education.
 Sir George answered the charges in a 'Plaine Narrative to the World, of all Passages upon the Death of his Two Sonnes' (London, 1655).

 At the English Restoration in 1660, Sondes was again made deputy lieutenant of Kent.
 In 1661, he was elected MP for Ashburton in the Cavalier Parliament.
 He sat for that constituency until 1676, when he was created Earl of Feversham, Viscount Sondes, and Baron of Throwley.

 Feversham died at Lees Court, without male issue, at the age of about 77.
 Thomas Southouse dedicated his Monasticon Favershamiense to Sondes in 1671.